wpm/nodetest/README.md

 Next, they use the spy facility in Jasmine to create a mock of the `add` function which intercepts and keeps track of the calls to this function.

-Finally, call the `asyncAdd` function and verify its resolved value using the `eventually` idiom provided by the [chai-as-promised](https://github.com/domenic/chai-as-promised/) package.
+Finally, they call the `asyncAdd` function and verify its resolved value using the `eventually` idiom provided by the [chai-as-promised](https://github.com/domenic/chai-as-promised/) package.